 Properly Naming Files

 A thing to note when naming files is to name files as they are.
-Don’t name files after a keyword.
-If you’ve got an image of a child playing a violin, name it something like “child-playing-violin.jpg” and not something like “learn-violin-online.jpg” or “free-violin-course-online.jpg”.
-Believe it or not, this is better for your SEO.
+Don’t name files after a keyword when it is not appropriate.
+If you’ve got an image of a child playing the violin, name it something like “child-playing-violin.jpg” and not something like “learn-violin-online.jpg” or “free-violin-course-online.jpg”.
+If you try to force your SEO keywords on your image file names, your site may be flagged for overoptimization.